 Purchase IB Physics Study Guide: 2014 edition: Oxford IB Diploma Program Paperback – October 29, 2014| ISBN-10: 0198393555 | ISBN-13: 978-0198393559.
 Available from Amazon.com for $38.00 or check out the 1st edition from the Centennial Media Center (Note: There have been SIGNIFICANT changes to the IB test so the 2014 edition is better).
 This will also be available at the IB Barnes and Noble Fundraiser.

-Topic 1 Part 1 PPT – Watch the presentation and answer all quiz questions correctly by 6/30
+Topic 1 Part 1 PPT – Watch the presentation by 8/17

 HW may be modified or added.
 If so, a message will be sent out via Remind (see instructions below)